 7 Effective Ways to Speed up Your MacBook (High Sierra)

-Well, a slow MacBook (like any other slow technology device) can be a burden on your life.
-More than that, new research also shows that a slow computer not only wastes your precious time, but it's also a source of immense frustration and constant stress - meaning BAD for your health!
+Well, a slow MacBook (like any other slow technology) can be a burden on your life.
+More than that, new research also shows that a slow computer not only wastes your precious time, it's also a source of immense frustration and constant stress, meaning -- BAD for your health!